simeononsecurity/simeononsecurity.ch/content/articles/the-dark-web-and-cybercrime-a-look/index.en.md

 ## What is the Dark Web?

 The **dark web** refers to the portion of the internet that is not indexed by search engines.
 To access it, individuals require specialized software like **Tor** (The Onion Router).
-The dark web comprises hidden websites that are often utilized for illicit purposes, including drug trafficking, weapons sales, and human trafficking.
+The dark web comprises hidden websites that are often used for illicit purposes, including drug trafficking, weapons sales, and human trafficking.
 It provides an anonymous platform for criminals to conduct their operations beyond the reach of law enforcement agencies.

 ## Understanding Cybercrime